How long does Shipping take?

 Thankfully damage during shipping is extremely rare – however in the unlikely event your car has been damaged in transit, it is imperative that the issue is noted and documented with the local shipping agent before the car leaves the port compound.
 We will then assist you with filing an insurance claim with the shipping line.

 How do I find out the price of a car?

 As each car is for auction there are no set prices, we can however provide an estimate for any car you are interested in.

 How do I get a translation of the auction sheet?

 Text on Auction sheets is written in Japanese and unless you can read Japanese you may need a translation.
-For all customers who have a bidding deposit with us we provide a full translation service free of charge for any car you are interested in.
+For all customers who are approved to bid we provide a full translation service free of charge for any car you are interested in.